-But what does the IELTS exam test?
-The exam is nothing but a measuring parameter of an aspirant's practical application of the English language across four sections – Reading, Writing, Listening & Speaking.
-The listening & speaking sections remain the same for both IELTS - Academic & General; the difference lies in the Reading & Writing part.
+The IELTS exam is a measuring parameter of an aspirant's practical application of the English language across four modules – Listening, Reading, Writing, and Speaking.
+The listening and speaking sections remain the same for both IELTS - Academic & General Training; the difference lies in the Reading and Writing part.

-The Speaking Test is divided into nine bands and three sections.
+The Speaking Test is divided into three sections and scored on a nine-band scale.
 Let's have a detailed insight into each of these sections, and know how to answer them correctly.
-We want to get a 7+ score in speaking, don’t we?

 1. INTRODUCTION & INTERVIEW QUESTIONS

-The examiner first introduces himself/herself and then asks the candidate questions on familiar topics.
-Consider this as a warm-up section, one which will get you familiarized with the exam.
+The examiner first introduces themselves and then asks the candidate questions on familiar topics.
+The IELTS Speaking Topics in this section are quite simple and introductory.
+Consider this as a warm-up section, one which will get you familiarised with the exam.

-General questions right?
-These are some questions whose answers you can pre-prepare so that you can have a crystal – clear of what you're saying.
-But, no matter what the question is, NEVER give the answer in just one or two words.
-Elaborate your viewpoints in 2 - 3 sentences.
-They should be crisp, yet complete.
-Speak in a very relaxed & composed way.
-Why don’t you think of a good answer to, "Who are all there in your family?”
+These are some questions whose answers you can pre-prepare so that you can have a crystal clear of what you're saying.
+But, no matter what the question is, never answer in just one or two words and elaborate your viewpoints in 2 - 3 sentences.
+They should be crisp yet complete.
+Speak in a very relaxed and composed way.

-The questions are spontaneous.
-Some common questions revolve around areas of work, school, college, the area of residence, etc. Worth to have their answers pre-prepared, isn’t it?
-However, you should improvise your responses when needed.
+The questions will be spontaneous.
+Some common questions revolve around areas of work, school, college, the area of residence, etc. However, you should improvise your responses when needed.
 Know your domain fully so that you're able to answer any possible question that comes from the examiner.
-Again, the questions are of a basic nature.
+Again, the questions are basic.

 2. CUE CARD TASK

-In the IELTS Cue Card task or Candidate Card Task test, you get around one minute to prepare yourself to talk about a particular topic.
+, you get approximately one minute to prepare yourself to talk about a particular topic.
 The instructions to 'guide your talk' are written on a card and is given to you by the examiner.
-Your talk or extempore as you may call it should last for two minutes until the examiner asks you to stop.
+Your talk or extempore, as you may call it, should last for two minutes until the examiner asks you to stop.

-In this case, whatever you write, don't stray away from the main point; don't shift your answer to other family members!
+In this case, whatever you speak, don't stray away from the main point; don't shift your answer to other family members!

-Behind every successful thing, there is a carefully structured plan.
-The IELTS exam is no different.
-Begin with micro – planning.
-You often may have heard people frequently repeating statements or things.
 Begin with jotting down essential points on the paper.
 Writing is crucial as it helps you get a proper idea of the flow you need to maintain when you'll be speaking in your second task.
-You tend to remember and add extra – small details which elaborates your content knowledge & quality.
-Your ideas are natural, and your speech has gained a considerable length and the best part – It looks natural.
-One big reason to begin writing: It helps you eliminate nervousness and keep calm!
+Your ideas should be natural, and your speech must gain a considerable length.

 3. COUNTER QUESTIONS/DISCUSSIONS

-Let’s see how powerful your memory is!
-Remember a question we asked you previously on your family?
+Remember a question we asked you previously about your family?
 Now, these are some possible counter questions that might follow: